Gidea Park: Transport

-Romford railway station is close and is also on the Great Eastern Main Line and sees additional express and stopping services to and from Liverpool Street; it is also the terminus of a branch line to Upminster.
+Romford railway station is the next station on the line towards London.
+It sees additional express and stopping services to and from Liverpool Street, operated by Greater Anglia; it is also the terminus of a branch line to Upminster.

-A number of London Buses routes run through Gidea Park towards Romford, Lakeside Shopping Centre, Dagenham, Harold Hill, Harold Wood, Gallows Corner and Brentwood.
+A number of London Bus routes run through Gidea Park towards Romford, Lakeside Shopping Centre, Dagenham, Harold Hill, Harold Wood, Gallows Corner and Brentwood; these are operated by Stagecoach London and Blue Triangle.